JuneKinger/dog-boarding/README.md

 # What This Does!!!
 A dog boarding business app that lets owners book a dog boarding service.
 This app is written in Java and Spring Boot.
-I used Thymeleaf for the view and MySQL/MAMP for database storage.
+I have used Thymeleaf for the view and MySQL/MAMP for database storage.
 # Features!!!
 Owners can create/edit/delete profiles.